 (b) Parcels Over 30 Acres in Size.
-Maximum lot coverage and impervious surface is limited to the following, and shall be calculated based solely on the upland acreage that is located outside the area regulated by the SMP.
-If an RMI parcel over 30 acres in size is decreased in size through subdivision or sale of a portion to a different owner, then the limits of Subsection (5)(a)(ii) of this Section apply to any parcel that is located entirely outside of the area regulated by the SMP and the limits of this paragraph otherwise apply.
+Maximum lot coverage and impervious surface shall be is limited to the following square footages, and shall be calculated based solely on the upland acreage that is located pursuant to whichever of the following options yields a greater amount of excluded area: (i) outside the geographical jurisdiction of the SMMP; or (ii) more than 200 feet landward of the ordinary high water markarea regulated by the SMP.
+If an RMI parcel over 30 acres in size is decreased in size through subdivision or sale of a portion to a different owner, then the limits of Subsection (6)(d5)(a)(ii) of this Section shall apply to any parcel that is located entirely outside the geographical jurisdiction of the SMMP and located entirely beyond 200 feet landward of the ordinary high water markarea regulated by the SMP and the limits of Subsection (6)(e) of this Section shall paragraph otherwise apply.

-Maximum Impervious Surface, after Exclusions More than 30 ac 5,000 sf per acre 15,000 sf per acre
+, , Maximum Impervious Surface, Square Feet for Acreage After Subsection (6)(e)after Exclusions More than 30 ac 5,000 sf per acre 15,000 sf per acre